ClusterHQ/flocker/docs/advanced/api/authentication.rst

    Created alice.crt and alice.key.
 You can now give these to your API enduser so they can access the control service API.

 The two files generated will correspond to the username you specified in the command, in this example ``alice.crt`` and ``alice.key``.
-You should securely provide a copy these files to the API end user.
+You should securely provide a copy of these files to the API end user.
 Once the user is in possession of these files, for security purposes you should delete the original copies generated.

 Using an API certificate to authenticate